nxp-imx/bcu/README.md

 1. go to https://www.ftdichip.com/Drivers/D2XX.htm
 2. click "setup executable" and download the zip file
 3. unzip the file and install the library
+4. **Make sure no application open remote control port.
+Generally is first two uart ports. otherwise you will get fail to open ftdi device.**

 then we can download and build bcu: